WEEK 11- Introduction to Relationships (Act of Kindness)

 Researchers have concluded that “like food and air, we seem to need social relationships to thrive” (Diener and Biswas-Diener, 2008).
 Our relationships with other people matter.
 A sense of belonging improves our self esteem, life satisfaction and life expectancy.
 We have a biological need for social support and each time we have a positive interaction with someone, our bodies release oxytocin (the pleasure inducing hormone), into our bloodstream.
 Oxytocin reduces our anxiety, improves concentration and helps to regulate our cardiovascular system.
 Profession Jane Dutton explains that we all have a psychological need to feel respected, valued and appreciated.
 Investing into a healthy support network is one of the best things we can do to enhance our own wellbeing.
 Helping and being kind to others improves our connectedness and makes us happier (Lyubomirsky, 2008).

-Description of Positive Education Practice: Act of Kindness
+Description of Personal Wellbeing Practice: Act of Kindness

 Spend a few moments thinking of something good you can do for someone today (eg sit with someone you normally walk past at lunchtime; make afternoon tea for your sister; hold the door open for a teacher).
 It can be big or small but it needs to benefit them in some way.